 food preparation, customer service, and food service management.
 The program design prepares students

-for careers in foodservice and the restaurant indusry.
+for careers in food service and the restaurant industry.
 It develops students

 workplace "soft skills" that employers looks for in a food service